GSA/idmanagement.gov/_implement/announcements/16_cct_tool_v109_release.md

 ---

-An updated version of the CCT Tool was release to provide an updated *cacerts.jks Keystore file* with current trust chains, including the DOD Test CAC.
-Read the **What's New** and **User Guide** sections below for additional information.
+An updated version of the CCT Tool was released with the addition of current federal and test trust chains to the JavaKey Store (JKS) to reduce false positives errors.

 Click the link below to download the latest release of the **CCT Tool**:
 - [Latest Release](https://github.com/GSA/piv-conformance/releases){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.